Vancev/Resale-Tracker/README.md

 Resale tracker is a web application that helps resellers track their items and profits.
 Sellers are able to enter item information into the app such as:
--item name
+- item name
--cost
+- cost
--buy location
+- buy location
--sold location
+- sold location
--shipping costs
+- shipping costs

 The app automatically calculates profits for items sold on ebay, mecari, and locally.
 Stats such as total profit, ROI, sales per platform are automatically created.